-There are numerous options to pay for an asset, especially in countries abroad where we have ESCROW (middle man) payment services like PayPal etc.
+There are numerous options to pay for an asset, especially in countries abroad where we have ESCROW (middle man) payment services like PayPal, etc.

-If you’re based in Nigeria where there are little to no ESCROW service, the best way to make payment is through bank transfer or cheque.
+If you’re based in Nigeria where there is little to no ESCROW service, the best way to make payment is through bank transfer or cheque.
 Always avoid cash payment but if you must do, make sure you have witnesses, and you’re dealing with a good seller.

 5. Written Contact

-If you don’t have a lawyer, you can use an online application/template to create the agreement, and make sure there’s a portion for witnesses to sign.
+If you don’t have a lawyer, you can use an online application/template to create the agreement and make sure there’s a portion for witnesses to sign.

 Buying an asset is never as hard as my people think.
 You just need; to be passionate about it, ensure it’s a profitable deal, the sellers got all the original documents, you paid through the bank or an ESCROW, and finally both buyer and seller signed the Asset Purchase Agreement.

-I hope you’ve learnt something new.
+I hope you’ve learned something new.